 When fibromyalgia pains flare up, every activity can seem more difficult.
 All people experience flares differently, and there can be different triggers depending on the person.

 The main symptom of fibromyalgia is widespread pain.
-The condition causes pain, stiffness, and tenderness of the muscles, tendons, and joints.
+People may also experience stiffness and tenderness of the muscles, tendons, and joints.
 The individual symptoms differ from one person to another.
 Symptoms can vary in intensity and come and go.

 - pain throughout the body, particularly in the back or neck

-- extreme sensitivity to pain, bright lights, smoke, and certain foods
+- extreme sensitivity to touch, light, smoke, and certain foods

 - stiffness when staying in the same position for long periods